Can You Sue for a Hit and Run in Pennsylvania?

 The Civil Aspects of a Hit and Run

 On the other hand, as a victim of a hit and run, you can initiate a civil case against the perpetrator.
-This is separate from any criminal proceedings and focuses solely on compensating you for your losses, such as medical expenses, lost wages, property damage, and .
+This is separate from any criminal proceedings and focuses solely on compensating you for your losses, such as medical expenses, lost wages, property damage, and pain and suffering.
 The goal in a civil case is not to punish the offender but to “make you whole” again after the incident.

 It’s crucial to note that these two types of cases can occur concurrently.
 That means the offender can face criminal charges from the state and simultaneously be sued by you in a civil lawsuit.